TTRAN70/HideMyURL-Frontend/README.md

 <a href=[https://weather-app-pi-lake.vercel.app/](https://hidemyurl.vercel.app/)>HideMyURL Link</a>

+This Project Turns your original URL into a new, encoded URL like many URL shorteners out there, such as bit.ly

 This was a little fun side project I wanted to work on to learn express and backend just to have some awareness to it.
 DO NOT actually put sensitive links into the database, the database is literally wide open.
 This was JUST FOR FUN.